Skip to main content

 Objectives:

-Upon successful completion of the course, students will be able to: Value the bible as a sufficient and adequate source and guide to deal with the life problems of anyone who decides to obey it; know the skills required for the ministry of pastoral care in a biblical-practical and appropriate context; organize and derive from the Bible a program or guide of pastoral care and counseling for specific topics or areas with a longer scope to provide counseling and biblical-pastoral care in the context of the various situations and challenges of personal life, family, congregational issues, etc; differentiate and apply biblical counseling from general counseling and integrationist counseling, provide the benefits derived from it for the life of the person in need of the appropriate counseling; explain and analyze the most important characteristics of biblical-pastoral counseling and care.
+Upon successful completion of the course, students will be able to: value the bible as a sufficient and adequate source and guide to deal with the life problems of anyone who decides to obey it; know the skills required for the ministry of pastoral care in a biblical-practical and appropriate context; organize and derive from the Bible a program or guide of pastoral care and counseling for specific topics or areas with a longer scope to provide counseling and biblical-pastoral care in the context of the various situations and challenges of personal life, family, congregational issues, etc.; differentiate and apply biblical counseling from general counseling and integrationist counseling, provide the benefits derived from it for the life of the person in need of the appropriate counseling; and explain and analyze the most important characteristics of biblical-pastoral counseling and care.

 Instruction: